pablodecm/phd_thesis/src/103_chapter_3.md

 while its readout distribution will depend on its differential cross section $d\sigma (pp\rightarrow X)$ and its support (i.e. subset of the function domain not mapped to zero).
-In fact, given that the total and differential cross section are proportional to the matrix element squared (see [Section @sec:qft_basics]) of a given process $d\sigma (pp\rightarrow X) \propto |\mathcal{M}|^2$.
-It is often possible to further divide each process into the cross product of Feynman diagram expansions (including interference terms), which can be a very useful notion for some analysis use cases, and is related with the approach that will be used in [Chapter @sec:higgs_pair].
+In fact, given that the total and differential cross sections are proportional to the matrix element squared (see [Section @sec:qft_basics]) of a given process $d\sigma (pp\rightarrow X) \propto |\mathcal{M}|^2$, it is often possible to further divide each process into the cross product of Feynman diagram expansions (including interference terms).
+This can be a very useful notion for some analysis use cases, and is related with the approach that will be used in [Chapter @sec:higgs_pair].